UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

 [converges](metric-spaces.limits-of-cauchy-approximations-metric-spaces.md) to
 `g u` so `g` is determined by its restriction to `P`.

-Conversely, a short map `f : P → M`, extends along `κ`, i.e. there exists a short map `g : C P → M` such that
+Conversely, a short map `f : P → M`, extends along `κ`, i.e., there exists a short map `g : C P → M` such that

 ```text